-If your business is like most, you probably receive a number of visitors on a daily basis.
 It can be challenging to manage visitor appointments and keep a record of all visitors at your facility if you’re relying solely on paper logs and manual processes.
-Implementing a visitor management system can help you record information about visitors and manage the flow of incoming and outgoing visitors, both planned and unplanned.
+Implementing a visitor management solution can help you record information about visitors and manage the flow of incoming and outgoing visitors, both planned and unplanned.

 A visitor management system helps you warmly welcome guests, contributing to customer satisfaction.
 Effective visitor management also creates a workplace environment that feels safe to employees, which enhances their success and productivity.
 The following are some best practices for visitor management to keep in mind.